 We ended the night as most Athenians do, having a glass of wine.
 The place?
 A rooftop bar.

 Rooftop bars have become the thing to do when in Athens during the last years.
 However, we didn’t settle for the common thing to do.
-Thodoris chose a fantastic place, a magnificent rooftop bar in Athens Style, one of the hottest hostels in the city, where super convenient prices don’t even match the outstanding beauty of Athens at night when seen from above.
+Thodoris chose a fantastic place, a magnificent rooftop bar in Athens Style, one of the top hostels in Athens, where super convenient prices don’t even match the outstanding beauty of Athens at night when seen from above.

 It suddenly started to rain, but that didn’t stop us from enjoying the magical aura that surrounds the Greek capital, day and night.
 Wide skies boasting the profile of an illuminated Acropolis, Mt Lycabettus illuminated ancient sites under the rain.

 A glass of red wine and great conversation with our tour mates.
-The perfect way to end a night with style, with glamour, with that bizarre touch only Athenians can bless you with.
+In conclusion, this was the perfect way to end a night with style.
+With that bizarre touch that only Athenians can bless you with.
 Every time I visit I love Athens more, there’s no secret about that.
 This time, I simply surrendered to the city.
 And I suspect my guide had a lot to do with my renewed love for Athens.

 Honestly… can’t wait to go back.